ismasan/bridger/README.md

 The example above uses a string secret to verify token signatures created with the same secret.

-You can use one of the supported RSA (asymetric) algorithms, where the tokens are signed with a private key by a third party (ie. an identity service).
+You can use one of the supported RSA (asymmetric) algorithms, where the tokens are signed with a private key by a third party (ie. an identity service).
 Your app then only needs a matching _public_ key to verify them.

 ```ruby
 require 'bridger/jwt_token_store'